 If you want happier, healthier staff, then introducing a well-being scheme could be a great way to achieve this.
 It’s natural to want to feel valued, appreciated and fulfilled.
 Investing time and resources into this will not only benefit employees, it will also have a positive effect on productivity, staff retention and work culture.
 Create an initiative where your team directly benefits from looking after their well-being, be it through fitness challenges, informative and fun workshops, health checks and more.

 Recreation is proven to reduce negative feelings and boost self-esteem and cognitive function.
 Having moments in the workplace where we can relax, laugh and connect to one another, fosters feelings of community belonging and builds bonds.
 Have regular planned social events and keep those good vibes going.

 Sweat it out

 Regular exercise can have an astonishing effect on our mood and stress levels.
 By implementing daily training, we can improve our sleep, improve memory and increase confidence.
 We are able to navigate through life with a healthy sense of determination when we are sweating it out daily.
-Here at JARS we offer free membership to staff, as we understand the incredible physical and psychological benefits of exercise.
+Here at JARS we use online wellbeing platform Heka to provide our teams with access to gym memberships and classes, as we understand the incredible physical and psychological benefits of exercise.
 Encourage your team to join a gym or use their lunch breaks to go on walks to break up the day and take in some nature.

 Consider implementing hybrid working so that your team have a degree of flexibility.
 Dividing time up between working at the office and working remotely, can allow for better work/life balance, avoiding the risk of burnout.
 Being in your own space helps you to approach the day at your own pace and incorporate nourishing morning rituals which calm and sooth such as yoga, meditation or even just a relaxing breakfast where you’re not rushing out the door.
 It’s important that we recognise these needs and help our employees feel seen, heard and above all; understood.